 - Obtain a prescription from your prescriber and take it to a pharmacy that stocks naloxone

 - Go directly to a pharmacy and request a naloxone kit.
-Commissioner Brenda Fitzgerald issued a standing order for naloxone for all pharmacies in Georgia on Dec.
-14, 2016; a prescription is not needed.
+A standing order for naloxone was issued to all pharmacies in Georgia on Dec.
+14, 2016; a prescription for naloxone is not needed.

 Steps to take for opioid overdose victims

 - Call 911 immediately, report a drug overdose, and give the street address and location of the victim.
 If there are other persons available, send someone to wait in the street for the ambulance and guide the emergency medical technicians to the victim.

 - Try to rouse the victim by speaking loudly, pinching, or rubbing your knuckles vigorously up and down the sternum (the bony part in the middle of the chest.)